 The bill seeks to improve the background check process for home care workers in Washington State by amending existing laws governing the screening of long-term care workers.
-It stipulates that the Department of Social and Health Services cannot automatically disqualify individuals from working with vulnerable populations based solely on certain criminal convictions if a specified period has passed since the last conviction, with defined timeframes for various offenses.
-The bill also clarifies that these provisions do not apply to background checks for the Department of Children, Youth, and Families or its employees, except under specific circumstances.
+It stipulates that the Department of Social and Health Services (DSHS) cannot automatically disqualify individuals from working with vulnerable populations based solely on certain criminal convictions if a specified period has passed since the last conviction, with defined timeframes for various offenses.
+The bill also clarifies that these provisions do not apply to background checks for the Department of Children, Youth, and Families or to DSHS employees, except in specific circumstances.

 Statutes affected: Original Bill: 43.20A.715, 74.39A.056